A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Background on Chaos Engineering

 \subsection{Core Concepts}

 Chaos engineering is founded on the following concepts.

-A \emph{perturbation} is a change in the application execution flow, or state, or environment, it is made in a pro-active and controlled manner.
-Working with our prior example, one can inject a timeout into a communication link between two micro-services.
-An example of perturbation in the system environment is when one cuts down the memory available to the system to see how the application reacts.
+A \emph{perturbation} is a change in the application execution flow, or state, or environment; it is made in a pro-active and controlled manner.
+An example of a perturbation in the system environment is when one cuts down the memory available to the system to see how the application reacts.
+Perturbations are controlled by a perturbation controller, which may be centralized or distributed depending on the application.

-A \emph{hypothesis} is a stipulated relation between a perturbation and some monitored behaviors.
+A \emph{hypothesis} is a stipulated relation between a perturbation and observed, or monitored, behaviors.
 In the case of a video streaming service, one monitored behavior can be the number of streams started per second.
-The behaviors of interest can be caught using a wide range of tools: core business metrics (number of streams), system-level invariants, execution traces, environment metrics like I/O usage, etc. For example, a hypothesis may be: in our web page rendering system, if one stops the cache (perturbation simulating that the cache subsystem is broken), the correct content is still delivered to users (monitored behavior).
+The behaviors of interest can be caught using a wide range of tools: core business metrics (e.g., number of streams), execution metrics (e.g., number of executions of a specific method), environment metrics like I/O usage, etc. For example, a hypothesis may be: in our web page rendering system, if one stops the cache (a perturbation simulating that the cache subsystem is broken), the correct content is still delivered to users (monitored behavior).

 An \emph{experiment} is the process of validating or falsifying a hypothesis.
 An experiment includes injecting perturbations into the system, monitoring how the system reacts and inferring validation and falsification.
-In the example above, an experiment for this hypothesis is: 1) to inject an exception into the page rendering service and 2) to monitor the system's reaction.
-If one still gets the correct output, the experiment validates the hypothesis, indicating that the error-handling code works well under such a perturbation.
-Otherwise, if there is a difference between the behavior under injection and the normal behavior, the experiment is considered to have \emph{falsified} the hypothesis.
+In the example above, an experiment for this hypothesis is: 1) to inject an exception into the page rendering service, and 2) to monitor the system's reaction.
+If there is a difference between the behavior under injection and the normal behavior, the experiment is considered to have \emph{falsified} the hypothesis, where ``difference'' is defined as a distance metric between two observation metrics (examples of distance metrics are given in \autoref{sec:monitoringSidecars}).

-The \emph{blast radius} defines the impact level of a perturbation.
-In practice, it is undesirable that perturbations cause too much trouble to the service.
-For example, some perturbations might cause a long waiting time for some end users.
-Controlling the blast radius here would mean to ensure that the waiting time is not too long, so as not to lose users because of an unacceptable quality of service.